microsoft/CameraTraps/data_management/README.md

 ## tfrecords

 Code for generating tfrecords from COCO Camera Traps .json files.
 This directory is based on the [Visipedia tfrecords repo](https://github.com/visipedia/tfrecords).

+## classification_dataset

+Scripts for creating and analyzing a dataset for classification specifically.